-Ms. Pragati Gupta, Practicing Company Secretaries were appointed as Secretarial Auditors of the Company for the year 2021-22 as required under Section 204 of the Companies Act, 2013 and Rules made there under.
-The Secretarial Audit report for FY 2021-22 forms part of the Annual Report (Annexure to the Directors' Report in Form MR-3) as annexed in Annexure-7 to this report and carries no qualifications, reservations, adverse remarks or disclaimers, which is self-explanatory and hence no explanations are required.
+Ms. Pragati Gupta, Practicing Company Secretaries were appointed as Secretarial Auditors of the Company for the year 2022-23 in the board meatting held on 08.
+08. 2022 as required under Section 204 of the Companies Act, 2013 and Rules made there under.
+The Secretarial Audit report and Annual Secretarial Compliance Report for FY 2022-23 forms part of the Annual Report (Annexure to the Directors' Report in Form MR-3) as annexed as Annexure-7 to this report and carries no gualifications, reservations, adverse remarks or disclaimers, which is self-explanatory and hence no explanations are required.

-The Board in the meeting held on 08th August, 2022 appointed Ms. Pragati Gupta, Practicing Company Secretaries (Membership no. ACS-19302, C.P.
-No. 7878), as Secretarial Auditor of the Company for the financial year 2022-23.
+The Board in the meeting held on 05th August, 2023 appointed Ms. Pragati Gupta, Practicing Company Secretaries (Membership no. ACS-19302), as Secretarial Auditor of the Company for the financial year 2023-24.